Description of a stochastic system by a nonadapted stochastic process: Application to a linear system

 It is possible to verify that the statistics of $\E$ in the two pictures coincide---as requested by the theory---by showing that the expression of the correlation functions $\langle E_j(t)E_k(t')\rangle$ obtained in the two cases is identical.
-We are not going to carry out this calculation here and direct instead our attention to the dynamics of the conditioned system.
-We verify that the forward and the mixed backward-forward approach lead to identical expressions for the average trajectories $\langle\E(t)|\Bcal\rangle$.
+The calculation is straightforward and is not carried out here.
+Instead, we direct our attention to the dynamics of the conditioned system, and verify that the forward and the mixed backward-forward approach lead to identical expressions for the average trajectories $\langle\E(t)|\Bcal\rangle$.

 Let us consider first the forward approach.
 Thanks to linearity, the average trajectories can be expressed as a superposition $\langle E_j(t)|\Bcal\rangle=\langle E_j(t)|\Bcal_1\rangle+\langle E_j(t)|\Bcal_2\rangle$.
 From Eqs. (\ref{forlin1}-\ref{forlin2}) we then get, for $t\in [t_i,t_f]$, \beq \langle E_a(t)|\Bcal\rangle&=&a_+(t-t_i)E_a^\smali+a_-(t_f-t)E_b^\smalf, \\ \langle E_b(t)|\Bcal\rangle&=&a_-(t-t_i)E_a^\smali+a_+(t_f-t)E_b^\smalf, \eeq where $a_\pm(t)=[\ex^{-t}\pm\ex^{-(1+2g)t}]/2$; expanding to first order in $g$: \beq \langle E_1(t)|\Bcal\rangle&=&E_1^\smali[1-g(t-t_i)]\ex^{t_i-t}+gE_2^\smalf \Big[(t_f-t)\ex^{t-t_f} \nonumber \\ &-&(t_f-t_i)\ex^{2t_i-t-t_f}\Big]+O(g^2), \\ \langle E_2(t)|\Bcal\rangle&=&E_2^\smalf[1-g(t_f-t)]\ex^{t-t_f} +gE_1^\smali\Big[(t-t_i)\ex^{t_i-t} \nonumber \\ &-&(t_f-t_i)\ex^{t_i+t-2t_f}\Big]+O(g^2). \eeq The same expressions could be obtained by a rather lengthy calculation from the Brownian bridge expression for the statistics $\rho(\E(t)|\Bcal)=\rho(\Bcal_2|\E(t))\rho(\E(t)|\Bcal_1)/\rho(\Bcal_2|\Bcal_1)$ \cite{schrodinger31}.